 Abstract.
-A semi-analytical solution to advection-diffusion equation is coupled with a pseudo-spectral approach to nonlinear wavemaker model to investigate the effect of strong nonlinearity on wave-induced mixing.
-The comparisons with weakly-nonlinear model predictions reveal that in the case of waves of higher steepness, enhanced mixing affects subsurface layer of the water column.
-Including higher-order terms into free-surface boundary conditions of the wavemaker problem secures reliable estimation of the time-mean velocity field.
+A semi-analytical solution to an advection-diffusion equation is coupled with a nonlinear wavemaker model to investigate the effect of strong nonlinearity on wave-induced mixing.
+The comparisons with weakly-nonlinear model predictions reveal that in the case of waves of higher steepness, enhanced mixing affects the subsurface layer of the water column.
+Including A fully-nonlinear model captures the neglected higher-order terms into free-surface boundary conditions of the wavemaker problem secures from a weakly-nonlinear solution and provides a reliable estimation of the time-mean velocity field.
 The corrected wave-induced mass-transport velocity leads to improved estimates of subsurface mixing intensity and ocean surface temperature.